Joko Widodo: Economy

-Infrastructure development has been a significant feature of the Jokowi administration, focusing on road and railway expansion, seaports and airports development, and irrigation.
-In 2016, the state budget allocated Rp 290 trillion (US$22 billion) for infrastructure, the biggest in Indonesian history.
-In total, his administration planned 265 infrastructure projects starting in 2016.
-In September 2015, Indonesia awarded a $5.5 billion high-speed rail project to China, to Japan's disappointment, which is also vying for the project.
-Indonesia's transportation ministry laid out a litany of shortcomings in plans for the project, casting doubt on the project and spotlighting Jokowi's limits in turning mega-projects into reality as he tries to draw foreign investors.
-Other significant projects include the completion of the 4,325-kilometre Trans Papua road and the Trans-Java Toll Road, initial construction of the Trans-Sulawesi Railway and the Trans-Sumatra Toll Road, a US$50 billion plan to develop the maritime sector including 24 "strategic ports", and expansion of airport capacity in remote areas.
-The ports' development and modernisation program, dubbed the "Sea Toll Road" program, was aimed to reduce price inequality between the better developed western parts of the country and the less populated eastern parts.
+Infrastructure development was a major feature of the Jokowi administration, with an emphasis on roads, railways, seaports, airports and irrigation.
+In 2016, the state budget allocated Rp 290 trillion (US$22 billion) to infrastructure, the largest such allocation in Indonesian history at the time.
+In total, his administration planned 265 infrastructure projects beginning in 2016.
+In September 2015, Indonesia awarded a $5.5 billion high-speed rail project to China, disappointing Japan, which had also sought the contract.
+Indonesia's transport ministry later listed numerous shortcomings in the project's plans, casting doubt on its viability and highlighting the administration's difficulties in turning mega-projects into reality while seeking foreign investment.
+Other major projects included the completion of the 4,325-kilometre Trans Papua road and the Trans-Java Toll Road, the start of construction on the Trans-Sulawesi Railway, and the Trans-Sumatra Toll Road, a US$50 billion plan to develop the maritime sector, including 24 "strategic ports", and the expansion of airport capacity in remote areas.
+The port development and modernisation programme, known as the Sea Toll Road, was intended to reduce price disparities between the more developed western regions and the less populated eastern regions of the country.

-The opposition criticised the aggressive spending on infrastructure as it increased Indonesia's national debt by 48% between 2014 and March 2018 to US$181 billion.
-They also pointed out that most of the debt was allocated for remunerations rather than infrastructure development.
-In April 2018, Jokowi also issued a new policy that allows foreign workers in Indonesia without Indonesian language skills requirement, reasoning that it would increase investments.
-The policy faced significant opposition from local labour unions, who claimed that the policy would increase unemployment rates.
+The opposition criticised the scale of infrastructure spending, noting that Indonesia's national debt rose by 48 per cent between 2014 and March 2018 to US$181 billion.
+They also argued that much of the debt had been used for remuneration rather than infrastructure development.
+In April 2018, Jokowi also introduced a policy allowing foreign workers in Indonesia to work without an Indonesian-language requirement, arguing that this would increase investment.
+The measure faced significant opposition from labour unions, which argued that it would raise unemployment.

-In 2019, during the presidential election campaign, Jokowi created a new program called the Pre-Employment Card, a training assistance program to improve the competence of the workforce in Indonesia both in the context of skills, retraining, and skills enhancement.
-Together with the Smart Indonesia College Card and the Cheap Food Card.
+During the 2019 presidential election campaign, Jokowi introduced the Pre-Employment Card, a training-assistance programme intended to improve workforce skills through training, retraining and upskilling.
+It was introduced alongside the Smart Indonesia College Card and the Cheap Food Card.

-Prospective participants who meet the requirements for the Pre-Employment Card will receive training funds of IDR 1,000,000 which can then be spent through digital platforms that are partners of the program's management.
-Training curated from more than 150 training institutions can be purchased and followed online from anywhere.
+Eligible recipients of the Pre-Employment Card received training funds of IDR 1,000,000, which could be used on partner digital platforms.
+More than 150 training institutions provided courses that could be purchased and followed online from anywhere.